Spacial/awesome-csirt/README.md

 * [imaginaryC2](https://github.com/felixweyne/imaginaryC2#demo-use-case-simulating-trickbot-servers): Imaginary C2 is a python tool which aims to help in the behavioral (network) analysis of malware.
 Imaginary C2 hosts a HTTP server which captures HTTP requests towards selectively chosen domains/IPs.
 Additionally, the tool aims to make it easy to replay captured Command-and-Control responses/served payloads.
 * [When a malware is more complex than the paper.](https://medium.com/@Sebdraven/when-a-malware-is-more-complex-than-the-paper-5822fc7ff257)
 * [Vba2Graph](https://github.com/MalwareCantFly/Vba2Graph): Vba2Graph - Generate call graphs from VBA code, for easier analysis of malicious documents.
-* [malwoverview](https://github.com/alexandreborges/malwoverview): Malwoverview.py is a simple tool to perform an initial and quick triage on a directory co
+* [malwoverview](https://github.com/alexandreborges/malwoverview): Malwoverview.py is a first response tool to perform an initial and quick triage on either a directory containing malware samples or a specific malware sample.

 ### Repos